Best Practices for How to Dispose of Medical Waste

 Handling hazardous waste requires special considerations to ensure safety and compliance with regulations.
 Organisations generating clinical waste are obligated to follow specific regulations to ensure safe handling and disposal.
 Mixing different types of clinical waste is prohibited by law, emphasising the need for proper classification.

 Only authorised companies with the necessary permits are allowed to handle and dispose of hazardous waste.
-Businesses need to verify their waste carrier is registered to dispose of their waste legally.
+Businesses need to verify that their waste carrier is registered to dispose of their waste legally.
 Hazardous waste must be handled separately from non-hazardous waste to prevent contamination and potential harm to health and the environment.

 Duty holders are required to classify hazardous waste according to its properties before disposal.
 Companies must also sort and securely store their waste to ensure safety.
 Adhering to these regulations helps businesses minimise waste and ensure proper handling and disposal.